waweiwoowu/hanabi-iamjeff/hat-guessing/3_Suits_5-player_Conventions.md

 * Starting from the 4th clue (or 5th), any clue is interpreted as an _Information Clue_.

 ### Information Point
-* Each card has an _Information Point_, as follows:
+* Each card has an _Information Point_, the priority is as follows:
   1) Rank: 1 < 2 < 3 < 4 < 5
   2) Color: red (left-most color) < green < blue (right-most color)
 * For example: